myatktun/myatktun.github.io/_sources/Linux.rst

 RAID
 ----
-    * Redundant Array of Independent Disks, combine multiple storage devices into single storage
+    * Redundant Array of Independent Disks, combine multiple storage devices into single one
     * unlike from LVM, RAID provides any options for redundancy or parity
     * **Level 0**
         - striped array, not redundant